Placental abruption happens when some or all of the placenta starts to detach from the uterus wall before your baby is born.

 - If you are (or have previously been) a cigarette smoker.

-This information will help your care provider to make a diagnosis and plan your treatment according to the severity of the abruption.
+This information will help your care provider to make a diagnosis and plan your treatment according to the severity of placental abruption.

 #7: How do you treat placental abruption?

 Unfortunately, your placenta can’t be reattached or fixed, only managed.
-The treatment of placental abruption depends on how severe the abruption is and how far along you are in your pregnancy.
+The treatment depends on how severe the abruption is and how many weeks of pregnancy you are.
 The health of you and your baby is also a consideration following the abruption.